-The quality of education in Angola is a primary concern for expat parents moving to this African country.
-Most parents prefer private education such as international schools, due to the generally low standards in public institutions.
+Most expat parents in Angola prefer private education and especially that provided at international schools, due to the generally low standards in the country's public institutions.

 Public schools in Angola